 The house is of wood timber construction and features a steep gable roof with double bay windows.
 It retains its original wood shingles on the peaks above the bay windows and some decorative bracket work on the front facade.
 The 2/2 windows are also original to the structure.
 Besides a commanding view of Greenspond Harbour, the gardens hold some wonderful, ancient lilac trees.

 © 2004 Heritage Foundation of Newfoundland and Labrador

-Tom Harding's three grandsons, Harry, Fraser and Rick, sold the house to Gail Crocker in 2002.
+Tom Harding's three grandsons, Harry, Rex, and Fraser, sold the house to Gail Crocker in 2002.
 The Harding House was designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador on September 7th, 2002.